-All student activities on school nights must start no later than 7:30 p.m. (exception: when one event is preceded by another event such as girl's basketball game/boys basketball game.
-Any exceptions must be approved by the County Athletic Director.
+All student activities on school nights must start no later than 7:30 p.m. (exception: when one event is preceded by another event such as girls' basketball game/boys' basketball game.
+Any exceptions must be approved by the Director of Athletics and Extracurricular Activities.